zacharlie/spatial-dbstack/README.md

 Before it gets to a 0.1 release, the following changes are intended:

 - Complete a functional version of setup.sh that handles config and secrets properly
-- Replace nginx system with traefik for reverse proxy
+- Planned replacement nginx system with traefik for reverse proxy
-- Properly configure SSL using setup option of self signed, letsencrypt, or use certs
+- Properly configure SSL using setup option of self signed, letsencrypt, or user supplied certs
 - Fix up container logging using promtail
 - Include [postgres_exporter](https://github.com/prometheus-community/postgres_exporter) for db metrics monitoring (and example of including custom pg extensions)
 - Include db function for calling data importing processes